eclipse-che/che-theia/CONTRIBUTING.md

 and run these plugins with the existing che-theia app:
 `run ...
 HOSTED che-theia + container-plugin` or `run ...
 HOSTED che-theia + factory-plugin`

-## Contributing to other parts of Che Theia

-### How to develop Che Theia remote plugin mechanism
+## How to develop Che Theia remote plugin mechanism

 _Please note, this section provides a flow how to develop remote plugin mechanism in Che Theia, but not a remote plugin._